 Right now, we don’t have a formal volunteer program, but we have a number of projects under development — so if you want to get in on the ground floor and help us design any of these programs please reach out: email@example.com.

 STONE SOUP: Many people want to get involved with climate action, but don’t have time because the modern economy demands that we work and work and work and still somehow also take care of ourselves and our homes.
 Inspired by the Stone Soup folk tale, we’re planning climate talks in peoples’ homes around a meal to give back a little bit of free time.
 1. Make a huge vegan stew, 2. invite your neighbours, 3. talk about climate breakdown and climate action — and 4. send them home with a recipe and leftovers.
+Check out Climate Fast’s Kitchen Table Conversations for a similar program.

-RESTAURANTS: We are developing a pledge for restaurants – something simple that can be implemented quickly by any size of restaurant.
+RESTAURANTS: We are brainstorming a pledge for restaurants – something simple that can be implemented quickly by any size of restaurant.
 Ideas we’re exploring include promoting vegan and vegetarian options, doing a waste audit and looking into high-efficiency appliances.
 If you have experience in the restaurant industry we would love to hear from you.
 This program will also have the advantage of getting the climate discussion out into semi-public spaces where we live our daily lives.

 PLEDGES in SCHOOLS: I’m currently talking with teachers at my former high school about incorporating our pledge system into classes or an extracurricular club.
 Get in touch and I’ll keep you posted on what works and doesn’t work and give advice about implementing something similar in a school near you.